Estinox/estinox.github.io/_posts/2016-08-01-Interpreting-Logistic-Regression.md

 how the bernoulli can be expressed as part of the exponential family, and how Generalized Linear Model can produces a learning algorithm for all members of the exponential family.

+Thank you Sebastien for the wonderful cover art, more of his work can be found [here](http://www.deviantart.com/art/Math-297430290){:target="blank"}.